 Mike has also been fortunate in being able to work with US Soccer Youth National Teams as a coach and as a sport psychologist.
 In addition he has been on a FIFA Technical Committee for a World Cup and a CONCACAF Technical Committee for a Gold Cup.

 As a sport psychologist he started the program at Washington & Lee University and worked as an Associate Professor there teaching Sport Psychology for 10 years.
-He has also worked with lacrosse, basketball, baseball, tennis, football, and wrestling athletes as a sport psychologist.
+He has also worked with lacrosse, basketball, baseball, tennis, football, soccer and wrestling athletes as a sport psychologist and aided multiple NCAA D1 and D3 teams.
+He also aided at AAU basketball camps.
+He has been a regular presenter at national conventions on Sport Psychology and as a soccer coach.

 Ironsides Consulting